DaemonForge/Dayz-HeroesAndBandits/HowToCreateCustomImages.md

 ### Step 4 B
 If you don't do Step 4 A you will need to copy your .bikey from Step 3 into the Keys folder on your server in your Dayz Server installation

-## Part 4 Publishing your mod to the Steam Workshop
+## Part 4 Publishing the mod to Steam Workshop

 ### Step 1
 Open up the Dayz Tools and open Publisher Make (New Workshop Item) is selected and then Give your mod a name and choose the Second Directory (HaBCustomImagesPublished) as the Mod Content, You should see Mod Content Structure seems to be valid and Signatures: all signed Check Box I agree and click publish